This post has affiliate links. As an Amazon Associate, I earn from qualifying purchases. Thank you.

 What makes this a Southern Pecan Pie??

 The addition of a little bourbon AND a splash of maple syrup are the ingredients that make this distinctive southern pecan pie stand out from its other pecan pie counterparts.
-Traditional pecan pies use corn syrup with vanilla extract or just a bit of maple syrup as the flavoring agent.
+Traditional pecan pies use corn syrup with

 This is more of a maple bourbon pecan pie, and the complex flavor is hard to describe.
 You’re just going to have to make it and try it!
 But it definitely does NOT taste like you had a shot of bourbon.